ShilpaMuralidhar/Global_Vaccination_Progress/README.md

 ## Deployment

-Due to the time constrains to get 4 different app.py applications to function on Heroku it was decided to modularize and setup 1 heroku per app.py and inter-connect them utilizing the hub & spoke philosophy.
+Due to the time constraints to get 4 different app.py applications to function on Heroku, it was decided to modularize and setup 1 heroku per app.py and inter-connect them utilizing the hub & spoke philosophy.
 The theory was that at least we could build on the success as each app.py was deployed as compared to having a single 600+ line of code in a single app to mitigate troubleshooting python code on an unknown Heroku platform and easily bolt on additional visualization as time permitted.

 ![Muracan](images/heroku-hub-spoke.jpg)